JOB DESCRIPTION - Case Manager

 Department: Permanent and Supportive Housing

-This assignment will involve working with Transitional Housing families and individuals seeking CalAIM services and Permanent Supportive Housing clients in Tulare County.
+Role Assignment This assignment will involve working with Permanent Supportive Housing Clients in Tulare County.
 The Case Manager will provide support and guidance, including working with clients to gather required documentation, conduct intakes, handle enrollments, manage cases, perform home visits, and maintain records.
 Additionally, the role includes making resource referrals to partner agencies and other necessary services.
 This position will require some travel throughout Tulare County and occasionally outside Tulare County as needed.

 Primary Responsibilities: